Emigrants to a New World gallery

 Britain's child migrants

-Opening on 17 October, a new exhibition On their own: Britain's child migrants wil look at the stories of the children who were sent from Britain to Canada, Australia and other Commonwealth countries through child migration schemes between 1869 and 1967.
+The former exhibition On their own: Britain's child migrants looked at the stories of the children who were sent from Britain to Canada, Australia and other Commonwealth countries through child migration schemes between 1869 and 1967.

 The sinking of the Royal Charter

 Find out more about the sinking of this famous emigrant ship in our Royal Charter web pages.
 This online feature, which was created to mark 150th anniversary of the sinking in 2009, includes a number of items from the wreck that are on display in the gallery.